liuggio/StatsDClientBundle/Resources/doc/installation.md

 ### StatsDataFactory

-This service creates object (StatsDataInterface) to send
+This service creates the (StatsDataInterface) object to send

 Reference: `liuggio_stats_d_client.factory`